 Immigrate to Canada as a Plumber

-Express EntryThe most popular of the immigration programs, the Express Entry system can offer applicants permanent residency in as little as six months.
-This immigration stream is dedicated to people who work in managerial roles, professionals, and skilled trades workers.
-The requirements to be eligible for the Federal Skilled Trades Program are as follows:
+The Express Entry system offers applicants permanent residency in Canada in as fast as six months.
+This stream was created for foreigners in managerial roles, professionals, and skilled trades workers.

-- Skilled work experience - at least two years work experience within the last five years in a skilled trade before you apply
+- Skilled work experience - at least two years of work experience within the last five years in a skilled trade before you apply

-- A valid full time job offer (minimum contract of one year) or a certificate of qualification as a plumber from a Canadian provincial, territorial or federal authority.
+- A valid full-time job offer (minimum contract of one year) or a certificate of qualification as a plumber from a Canadian provincial, territorial, or federal authority.

-- Qualifications - there is no educational requirement, however it will boost your score if you have your qualification/certification credentials evaluated.
+- Qualifications - there is no educational requirement, however, it will boost your score if you have your qualification/certification credentials evaluated.